TawsTm/BleServer/src/public/README.md

 # Client

-###### Used to see the data passed from the Server in a visual way.
+Used to see the data passed from the Server in a visual way.

-The index.html needs to be startet on a Live Server to catch the ws on Port 2000
+The index.html needs to be startet on a Live Server to listen to the websocket on Port 2000.